This report will be updated as more information comes in.

 These fires are affecting small communities across BC's interior.
 In a situation like this, donating to charities that can help all communities affected makes sense.
 Better yet, split your donation between 2-3 charities.
 The vast majority of evacuees are in Kamloops.
 Donors looking to provide disaster relief may focus on charities working in Kamloops.

-Charities providing disaster response services to evacuees:
+Charities providing disaster response services to evacuees

 Canadian Red Cross will be setting up cots and blankets in reception centres for evacuees and registering evacuees.
 Canadian Red Cross has received $6.5 million in donations from Canadians and corporations, on top of the BC Government's donation of $100 million.
 It is providing an initial $600 for each evacuee household.
 Currently, 40,360 people have registered.
 Each eligible household will receive $600 (estimated $6.4 million).
-Registration had initial glitches with
+Registration had initial glitches with on-line registration taking 4 days to be operational and apparently evacuee registration centres did not have registration forms.
+Evacuees experienced significant delays of up to three days with telephone registration until July 13.

 In the Fort McMurray disaster response, Canadian Red Cross Canadian spent an estimated $165 million in the disaster's first 3 months aiding over 88,000 evacuees who were evacuated for one month, with $75 million of this spending being direct cash transfers to evacuees.
-In the first 3 months,
+In the first 3 months, Canadian Red Cross spent 51% of its funds helping in the disaster and re-entry.

 For the BC Fires, Canadian Red Cross commits to helping with immediate needs stating that "donations may help re-entry and long-term recovery and disaster resilience" 2.
 It is this re-entry and long-term recovery phases that have traditionally received most of Canadian Red Cross funding support.
 Red Cross is well positioned since it has an existing local presence in both Kamloops and Prince George.
 Prince George is a "hub" Canadian Red Cross site with disaster services, in addition to all Canadain Red Cross programs including home medical equipment loans, swimming classes, and family reunification.
-To donate to Canadian Red Cross BC fires appeal.
+Donate to Canadian Red Cross BC fires appeal

 Salvation Army is in Williams Lake and Kamloops providing meals to evacuees and firefighters.
 July 8-9 in Williams Lake, it provided over 1,750 meals.
 Teams are on the ground and in Kamloops greeted an estimated 3,500 evacuees from Cache Creek, supplying "hydration and emotional support"3.
 Salvation Army runs the food bank in Prince George.
 Salvation Army is running the emergency reception centre in Kelowna.
 Evacuees are now arriving in Kelowna with 300 families received in the last few days.
 Salvation Army also has a large local presence in Prince George.
-To donate to Salvation Army BC fires appeal.
+Donate to Salvation Army BC fires appeal

 BC SPCA is relocating and caring for over 40 animals from shelters near the wildfire.
 Likely co-ordinating with Kamloops and District Humane Society.
 CBC News has a special report on animal rescue charities responding.